mainmatter/100-exercises-to-learn-rust/book/src/going_further.md

 Check out [the Rust book](https://doc.rust-lang.org/book/title-page.html) and ["Programming Rust"](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) if you're looking for a different perspective on the same concepts we covered throughout this course.
-The material doesn't overlap perfectly, therefore you'll certainly learn something new along the way.
+You'll certainly learn something new since they don't cover exactly the same topics; Rust has a lot of surface area!

 ### Advanced material